ucrbioinfo/AMPS/README.md

 The output is a text file containing a binary vector saved in <code> ./output/ </code> folder.

 For calculating the accuracy, you can use <code> accuracy_clc.py </code> module.
-It gets the predicted binary vectory and either a methylation file or another binary vector.
-If a methylation file is provided in the input, the module calculates the methylation status of each cytosine in the methylation file and then compare it with the predicted binary vector.
+It gets the predicted binary vector and either a methylation file or another binary vector.
+If a methylation file is provided in the input, the module calculates the methylation status of each cytosine in the methylation file and then compares it with the predicted binary vector.
 Else two binary vectors are compared together.
-The accuracy is the number of correct prediction over all the test size.
+The accuracy is the number of correct predictions over all the test size.

 Module options: